marleysidapple/currency/readme.md

 ```

-returns `ex rate` for the specified date
+returns `exrates` for the specified date

 ```